 M has an algorithm for maintenance deployed on the HVAC.
 M therefore has access to device resources & domain resources (version, results of processing, alerts)

 Owner, Maintainer each have their own DAS (DAS_O & DAS_M).
-ASN-CSE_O validates token(s) emitted by DAS_O and ASN-CSE_M validates token(s) emitted by DAS_M.
+ASN-CSE_O validates Owner token(s) emitted by DAS_O and ASN-CSE_M validates Maintainer token(s) emitted by DAS_M.

 Figure 3: Air Conditionners multi-tenant Use Case

-Lets describe several Use Cases showing that different types of usage will require different tokens to isolate sensitive resources and to give different priviledges.
+Let’s describe several Use Cases showing that different types of usage will require different tokens to isolate sensitive resources and to give different priviledges.

-Case 1: If the administrator from O (Owner) wants to modify temperature (device resource), then O shall collect an token from DAS_O.
-In this case no need for nestedToken:
+Case 1: If the administrator from O (Owner) wants to modify temperature (device resource), then O shall collect an Owner token from DAS_O.
+In this case no need for the second Token:

-Figure 4: Case 1, no need for the nestedToken
+Figure 4: Case 1, no need for the the second Token

-Case 2: If the administrator from M wants to update some AI parameters (M domain ressource), then M shall collect a token from DAS_M.
-In this case no need for nestedToken:
+Case 2: If the administrator from M wants to update some AI parameters (M domain ressource), then M shall collect a Maintainer token from DAS_M.
+In this case no need for the Owner Token:

-Figure 4: Case 2, no need for the nestedToken
+Figure 4: Case 2, no need for the Owner Token

-Case 3: If the administrator from M wants to modify the temperature (unsensitive device resource) then M shall collect a token from DAS_M.
-In this case no need for the nestedToken:
+Case 3: If the administrator from M wants to modify the temperature (unsensitive device resource) then M shall collect a Maintainer token from DAS_M.
+In this case no need for the Owner Token:

-Figure 5: Case 3, no need for the nestedToken
+Figure 5: Case 3, no need for the Owner Token

-Case 4: If the administrator from M wants to modify the firmware (sensitive device resource), then M shall collect a token from DAS_M which will collect an token from DAS_O and include it as a nested token.
+Case 4: If the administrator from M wants to modify the firmware (sensitive device resource), then M shall collect a Maintainer token from DAS_M which will collect an Owner token from DAS_O and include it as a second token in the tokens list.
 In this case:

-Figure 6: Case 4, nestedToken as a second token needed
+Figure 6: Case 4, Owner Token as a second token needed

 For each request from M related to a device resource :